jmaxrdgz/pdf-version-comparator/README.md

 # WindVersion
 Development of an application designed to compare two versions of a document (PDFs) and detect subtle and significant changes between them.
-The goal is to efficiently identify variations in both form (paraphrases, structure) and content (added concepts, deleted information) with Mistral's 7B embeddings.
+The goal is to efficiently identify variations in both form (paraphrases, structure) and content (added concepts, deleted information) with embeddings.

 ## Key Features:
 ### Text Comparison: